woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/extension.rst

 NetCDF Extension
 ----------------

-.. note:: There are two different extensions for NetCDF: one for reading data and one for providing an output format (writing data).
+.. note:: There are different extensions for NetCDF: one for reading data, one for providing output formats (writing data), and one for providing NetCDF 4 specifically as an output format (writing data).

 Data store support
 ~~~~~~~~~~~~~~~~~~